 The Symkarian government also seems to acts as shareholders and/or a supervisory board for SSI, with Sable likely having a CEO-like role.
 The money that SSI brings to Symkaria seems to be more important than simple taxes, and the company seems to pay hefty dividends to the state.

-Base of operations: Headquarters in Aniana, the capital of Symkaria.
-US operations are generally conducted from the Symkarian embassy in Manhattan (on the East 53rd Street), which includes full SSI training and planning facilities.
+Headquarters in Aniana, the capital of Symkaria.
+US operations are generally conducted from the Symkarian embassy in Manhattan (on the East 53rd Street).
+Said embassy includes full SSI training and planning facilities.

 Sable’s second-in-command is her uncle Morty, who tends to do general management whilst Sable focuses on operations and operations planning.
-Mortimer is one of the old timers who disapprove of the changes between Silver Sable and her father when it comes to the Wild Pack’s purpose, but remains indispensable in running his niece’s business smoothly.
+Mortimer is one of the old timers who disapprove of the changes between Silver Sable and her father when it comes to the Wild Pack’s purpose.
+Yet he remains indispensable in running his niece’s business smoothly.

 Apparently, the three main divisions are the administrative and support/technical staff, the tactical force (the Wild Pack) and the intelligence and research/analysis service.
 The latter seems fairly good at obtaining useful data about their opponents and their activities.